joshp23/YOURLS-Snapshot/README.md

 5. Screen is included and ready to go, no setup required.
 6. Cache directory created and moved automatically, no manual file system manipulation required.

+#### Simple integration
+Because of the U-SRV method of image serving, it is a snap to integrate Snapshot into other plugins.
+Currently the [Rscrub](https://github.com/joshp23/YOURLS-rscrub) and [Compliance](https://github.com/joshp23/YOURLS-Compliance) plugins utilize this feature.

 #### Robust cache features:
 1. Set cache expiration times for rendered preview images.
 2. Easily monitor cache disk usage via the admin interface.